aZholtikov/RF-Touch-Switch/README.md

 ## Note

 A gateway is required.
-For details see "RF - ESP-NOW Gateway".
+For details see "RF Gateway".

 ## Full config example for Home Assistant